-We’ve talked to hundreds of successful test takers over the last few months alone, so we’ve managed to gather the best tips for making the choice between a PMP boot camp or self study approach to your learning.
+We’ve talked to hundreds of successful test takers over the last few months alone, so we’ve managed to gather the best PMP lessons learned and tips for making the choice between a PMP boot camp or self study approach to your learning.

 Here are the tips that will form the basis of your PMP self-study plan:

 The first step on your self-learning journey is to make sure you have the right reading materials.

 You’ll need a copy of the PMBOK® Guide and the Agile Practice Guide.
 PMI members get both of those for free.
 Mark Lester Padua, PMP, joined PMI for the free access to those Guides and also for discount on taking the test.

 There are other reading materials you will want to download, and if you have chosen the self-study route it will be your responsibility to find them.
 You won’t get them as part of your course material.

 Michael Bode, PMP, recommends downloading the standards in various topics from the PMI library too.
 “The best practices are often overlooked but these are vital parts of the PMBOK® Guide,” he says.
 “The contents of the best practice guides support various areas of the PMBOK® Guide, such as estimating, scheduling, etc., and are assumed knowledge when reading the PMBOK® Guide.
 That means that you have to know the best practices for the PMP certification.”

 Those resources focus heavily on predictive methodologies, and you’ll also want to download agile study guides.

 Duon Martin, PMP. knows the importance of reading the Scrum guide.
 “You can download it for free at scrum.org,” he says.
 That will give you a grounding in this particular agile approach - and Scrum is definitely a topic you’ll need to know for the exam.

 If you feel like you’d benefit from one or more PMP books as well as the official resources, then Akshaykumar Dhande, PMP has a great tip for you.